lewagon/data-setup/macOS.md

 This section contains the steps that you need to follow in order to make sure that your setup is up to date

+First and foremost, in order to work in good conditions, make sure that :
+- you are working with a high speed internet connection
+- your computer has enough memory (8GB), so that you can run your code efficiently
+- your computer has enough disk space (50GB), so that you can work on big datasets

 ## git

 Verify that git works